A to Z of growing finest onions in the market

 Onions are generally long-day plants, which means, they need days with more than 12 hours of daylight.
 Therefore, only varieties with lower day-length needs can be grown in Kenya.

-Popular varieties are Jambar F1 (for size and high yield) or Red Passion F1, Bombay Red and Red Pinoy (they have a lower yield but are in high demand at the market and fetch a high price than Jambar F1).
+Popular onion varieties in Kenya are Jambar F1 (for size and high yield) or Red Passion F1, Bombay Red and Red Pinoy (they have a lower yield but are in high demand at the market and fetch a high price than Jambar F1).

 Onions need around four months to mature.
 The last three weeks before harvest, the weather should be absolutely rain-free.
 So plan to start your nursery according to your dry season and count back four-and-a-half months.
 To harvest end of December, start your seedbeds mid-August.